elliot-100/2d-game-ai/README.md

 - As icons with:
   - Direction indicator
-  - Destination point and waypoints on calculated route to it
+  - Destination point and calculated route to it
   - Vision cone
   - Can-see and knows-about relationships as lines
 - Primary mouse click to select a Bot; secondary mouse click to set a destination